AcumenNations/Best_Seller_Story_Teller/master_story.md

 resolved into figures clad in white robes interwoven with circuits of gold.
 Their faces were human yet ethereal, their eyes luminous.
 Wings unfurled from their backs, not feathered but composed of prismatic plates that shifted like solar panels.

 "Welcome, Guardian," one said, its voice the same that had spoken in her mind.
 "I am Seraphel, Archivist of the Atlantean Choir.
 We have waited for the signal to awaken."
 "Signal?"
 Lysandra spun slowly in the waterless water, her curls floating around her face.
 "I don't understand."
 Seraphel extended a hand.
 A holographic map blossomed between them, showing the Mediterranean basin.
 At its center, where the seafloor dropped into the abyss known as the Calypso Deep, a symbol pulsed: the same winged circle crossed by a trident.
 "Atlantis fell beneath the waves thousands of your years ago," Seraphel said.
-"Yet its heart endured, protected by the Choir—an order of guardians who weave harmony into structure and sound into power.
+"Yet its heart endured, protected by the Choir an order of guardians who weave harmony into structure and sound into power.
 Our technology is sung into being, our knowledge stored in crystalline codices.
 But when the final cataclysm struck, we sealed ourselves away, awaiting the day a descendant of our line